eric-burel/data-fetching-patterns-in-react/README.md

 Reusable Logic for Data Fetching and Related State Management.

-In UI components, managing states such as "isSelected" or "searchResults" is commonplace.
-However, introducing asynchronous request-related states — namely loading, error, and data — into the mix can clutter the component.
-These states often appear together and managing them alongside other states can make the component harder to read and maintain.
-It's practical, then, to encapsulate these related states and separate this logic into its own space.
+Remote calls can be slow, and it's essential not to let the UI freeze while these calls are being made.
+Therefore, we handle them asynchronously and use indicators to show that a process is underway, which makes the user experience better - knowing that something is happening.

-Within this distinct unit, we can initiate data fetching and subsequently return states that reflect the stages of the request: loading, error, and the actual data.
-This allows the UI component consuming these states to make informed decisions on what to render based on their current values.
+Additionally, remote calls might fail due to connection issues, requiring clear communication of these failures to the user.
+Therefore, it's best to encapsulate each remote call within a handler module that manages results, progress updates, and errors.
+This module allows the UI to access metadata about the status of the call, enabling it to display alternative information or options if the expected results fail to materialize.

-Consider a function, `getAsyncStates`, which takes a URL as its parameter and returns an object containing information essential for managing asynchronous operations.
+A simple implementation could be a function `getAsyncStates` that returns these metadata, it takes a URL as its parameter and returns an object containing information essential for managing asynchronous operations.
 This setup allows us to appropriately respond to different states of a network request, whether it's in progress, successfully resolved, or has encountered an error.

 ```ts
 const { loading, error, data } = getAsyncStates(url);